Rish-it/Vital-Organs/README.md

 This section has moved here: [Deployment](https://facebook.github.io/create-react-app/docs/deployment)

-The project is deployed on Netlify.
-You can view it live at [Vital Organs on Netlify](https://vitaloragns.netlify.app).

 ### `npm run build` fails to minify

 This section has moved here: [npm run build fails to minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)